 - Return rate

 This set balances growth, experience, and profit quality.
+It also keeps the dashboard small enough to discuss in a single weekly session.

 Role-based sub-dashboards